cudmore/bImPy/readme.md

 ## More info

-Please email RObert Cudmore if you are interested.
+Please email Robert Cudmore if you are interested.